bacionejs/cat/README.md

 📰 **Inter-Galactic Gazette** reader comments:

 ---
-I played this lovely little zen game all the way to Alpha Centauri...nostalgic memories of my hometown
+I played this lovely little zen game all the way to Alpha Centauri...hometown nostalgia
 – Rick from New York

 ---